 You will be informed in writing of the cancellation and have 20 working days to appeal.
 Evidence and supporting documentation will be required for all appeals.

-3.2.3.6 Re-enrolment/ Return to training
+f) Re-enrolment/ Return to training

 If you wish to re-enrol with Selmar after officially withdrawing from your course, you will need to contact us through phone or email to inform us of the reason of return.

-Your request will be assessed by a Regional Manager, and you may be contacted for further discussions.
-It is at the discretion of the Regional Manager and Head of Training and Learning to approve the re-enrolment request after considering reason for withdrawal/cancellation, period of absence and qualification updates.
+Your request will be assessed by a Training Manager, and you may be contacted for further discussions.
+It is at the discretion of the Training Manager and Head of Training and Learning to approve the re-enrolment request after considering reason for withdrawal/cancellation, period of absence and qualification updates.

-3.2.3.7 Appealing a Cancellation Decision
+g) Appealing a Cancellation Decision

 In cases where deferral or cancellation of your enrolment is initiated by the Institute, you will be notified in writing of the reason for the deferral or cancellation and are given 20 working days to access the Institute’s Complaints and Appeals process, unless extenuating circumstances relating to the welfare of the learner exist.
 If extenuating circumstances exist, cancellation or deferral can be implemented prior to the 20-working day appeal period passing.